jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

 Set this up with any CGI compatible webserver, make a request, and boom working dynamic HTTP response handling.

 But then in 2003 came WSGI (:PEP:`333`, updated :PEP:`3333`), or Web Server Gateway Interface.
 The advent (probably not) of the callable abstraction.
-You define an application which is a callable that takes two arguments: ``environ`` (a dictionary with request and server information) and ``start_response`` (a callable to set the HTTP status, and headers that returns a ``write()`` callable).
-You can then return the body of the response by either calling the ``write()`` callable with bytes, or by the application callable returning an iterable of bytes.
+You define an application which is a callable that takes two arguments: :py:obj:`environ` (a dictionary with request and server information), and :py:func:`start_response` (a callable to set the HTTP status, and headers that returns a :py:func:`write` callable).
+You can then return the body of the response by either calling the :py:func:`write` callable with bytes, or by the application callable returning an iterable of bytes.

 The equivalent WSGI of the CGI would be: